 I have been justifying his use by the fact that we do less than 6000 miles per year as a family, plus Gus is a working vehicle.
 We looked into conversions, but he is too old for all of that.
 I figured I would soothe my conscience with the knowledge that we would drive him until he could be driven no longer and he would eventually be scrapped.

 Green, hybrid or electric cars are great, but the greenest option is to keep the car you have and just, well, use it until it is no longer road worthy.
+Then find a responsible way to dispose of it.
 The carbon footprint of manufacturing a car in the first place is massive, despite any savings on fuel emissions you may make.